-(3) Reflects the removal of amounts for the removal of the impact of the consolidation of the Consolidated Funds.
+(3) Reflects the removal of a gain associated with amounts received as part of negotiations with a third party related to certain corporate matters and the removal of the impact of consolidation of the Consolidated Funds.

 The table below shows a reconciliation of income (loss) before income tax to ANI and FRE.